dang-w/zsh-sync/README.md

 1. **Initial Setup**: The script creates symlinks from your ZSH configuration files to the cloned Gist repository.
 2. **Startup Behavior**: After installation, the script waits for the full sync interval (20 minutes) before performing its first check to avoid immediate prompts.
 3. **Periodic Checks**: Every 20 minutes, the script checks for changes in both local and remote settings.
+4. **Smart Change Detection**: The script ignores whitespace-only changes, preventing unnecessary sync prompts.
-4. **Change Detection**: When changes are detected, you'll receive a notification asking if you want to sync.
+5. **Change Detection**: When significant changes are detected, you'll receive a notification asking if you want to sync.
+6. **Change Preview**: Before confirming a sync, you'll see a diff showing exactly what changes will be pushed or pulled.
-5. **Synchronization**: The script handles pushing local changes to GitHub or pulling remote changes to your local machine.
+7. **Synchronization**: The script handles pushing local changes to GitHub or pulling remote changes to your local machine.
-6. **Conflict Resolution**: If conflicts occur, the script automatically resolves them by keeping your local version and creating backups.
+8. **Conflict Resolution**: If conflicts occur, the script automatically resolves them by keeping your local version and creating backups.

 ## File Locations